 - Card & all below (will remove the card as well as all those connected below it)

-Creating a Open Role (by removing the Contributor only) is useful for when someone leaves an organization and someone new will be hired as a replacement.
+Creating a Open Role (by removing the user only) is useful for when someone leaves an organization and someone new will be hired as a replacement.
 This Open Role acts as a placeholder and keeps the structure of the Chart intact.

 When you're in Edit Chart mode, the action "Delete this Team" appears on the Action Bar.
 This always deletes the Role that is currently in the centric position and everything below it.
 If you've navigated to the very top of the Chart structure, this will delete the entire Chart.